Tyrn/wei/the-insider-en.typ

 mother-of-pearl hands made in the image of the eternity god, hence  they had nothing to do with this flat crap that even women now worn  on their wrists.
-Other  new additions were present: a tiny watch embedded in a lid of  a jade powder box  - it didn't have a glass cover, it had a twined filigree lattice and a single hour  hand languished  behind  it as if in prison cell; an oval watch strewn with pearls had two faces - one face for the minute and another for the hour  hand - and a long chain with jade pendants that high officials used to wear personal seals.
+Other  new additions were present: a tiny watch embedded in a lid of  a jade powder box---it didn't have a glass cover, it had a twined filigree lattice and a single hour  hand languished  behind  it as if in prison cell; an oval watch strewn with pearls had two faces---one face for the minute and another for the hour  hand---and a long chain with jade pendants that high officials used to wear personal seals.
 A seal was at the botton and the watch covered with tiny jewels at the top.

-     Kissur suddenly grabbed Shavash by his right hand - a homely watch with a simple platinum face  was there and twenty six hours  of Weian  time  were marked with Earthern numerals.
+     Kissur suddenly grabbed Shavash by his right hand---a homely watch with a simple platinum face  was there and twenty six hours  of Weian  time  were marked with Earthern numerals.